nasa/openmct/docs/src/guide/index.md

 like WebSockets.)

 Any HTTP server capable of serving flat files is sufficient for the first point.
-The command-line build also packages Open MCT Web into a `.war` file for easier deployment on containers such as Apache Tomcat.
+The command-line build also packages Open MCT into a `.war` file for easier deployment on containers such as Apache Tomcat.

-The second point may be less flexible, as it depends upon the specific services to be utilized by Open MCT Web.
-Because of this, it is often the set of external services (and the manner in which they are exposed) that determine how to deploy Open MCT Web.
+The second point may be less flexible, as it depends upon the specific services to be utilized by Open MCT.
+Because of this, it is often the set of external services (and the manner in which they are exposed) that determine how to deploy Open MCT.

 One important constraint to consider in this context is the browser's same origin policy.
 If external services are not on the same apparent host and port